enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

   V3 x y z -> ...

 ```

+> The actionables for this section are as follows:
+>
+> - Work out how these combine with standard record theories, what do these mean
+>   when dealing with a record with n fields?
+> - How do we _really_ work with atoms given you need the concept of an
+>   'anonymous atom'.

+How does this combine with the potential need for a `,` record concat operator?

 #### Type and Interface Definitions
 Typesets are defined using a unified `type` keyword / macro that works as